Aryana Sayeed: Early life and education

-Sayeed was born in 1985 in Kabul, Afghanistan to an ethnic Pashtun father and a Persian-speaking mother.
+Sayeed was born in 1985 in Kabul, Afghanistan to an ethnic Pashtun father and a Persian-speaking mother (Hazaras).
 She left Afghanistan with her parents when she was 8 years old and lived in Islamabad, Pakistan before briefly settling in Switzerland and then in London, England.
 By the age of 12, she had obtained admission to a music school where she would perform in places with a choir.